Auckland's giant Santa

 Santa's winking eye for sale

 In December 2009 sculptor Damien Kutia, the man behind the revamped appearance of Auckland's giant Santa, put Santa's ‘dodgy winking eye' up for sale on TradeMe.
-It sold for $790, with some of the money going to the Child Cancer Foundation.
+It sold for $790 with a percentage of the money going to the Child Cancer Foundation.

 In December 2011 the Auckland Santa was branded the 'World's creepiest Christmas ornament' by the popular American website cracked.com.
 Read more here (NZ Herald)